1. What is Nipah Virus?

 Nipah virus is fairly new.
 The virus was first identified in 1998 in Malaysia and pigs were identified as the intermediate host.
 It spread to humans after they came in contact with pig feces and excretions.
 Nipah virus gets it’s name from the village where the virus was first spotted.
 The virus has also been found in species of domestic animals including dogs, cats, goats, horses and sheep after they came in contact with pigs.

-Speaking to FIT, Prof Ramanan Laxminarayan of Centre for Disease Dynamics, Economics and Policy says,
+Speaking to FIT earlier, Prof Ramanan Laxminarayan of Centre for Disease Dynamics, Economics and Policy had said,

-During the outbreak, 33 health workers and hospital visitors became ill after exposure to patients.
+During the outbreak, 33 health workers and hospital visitors had become ill after exposure to patients.
 If there is any silver lining at all, it’s that human-to-human transmission weakens after a while.

-Before the current outbreak in Kerala, Nipah virus or NiV had infected 477 people and killed 252.
+Before the 2018 outbreak in Kerala, Nipah virus or NiV had infected 477 people and killed 252.